 Nevada has recently gone to great strides to clean up its reputation.
 Over the past four to six years, the Secretary of State has made major inroads in getting rid of a lot of the disreputable business practices that were occurring in the state.
 Many companies were shut down or prosecuted for engaging in questionable business practices.
 The state has a much-enhanced reputation as of late.

 Does Nevada have expedited filing?

 Yes.
-Actually, it is one of the few states that does.
+Actually, it is one of the few states that does do expedited filing.
 It can be very convenient because for a relatively nominal fee your company can be ready within 24 hours.

 Does Nevada have a history of asset protection?